nhannq2/ngx-scully-blog/README.md

 - In the previous terminal, run the command `firebase init` to initiate your project.
 - Firebase CLI will ask you that **Which Firebase CLI features do you want to set up for this directory?
 Press Space to select features, then Enter to confirm your choices**:

-  - Use arrow down key to move the cursor to **Hosting: Configure and deploy Firebase Hosting sites** option.
+  - Use arrow down key to move the cursor to **Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys** option.
   - Press Space to select this option.
   - Press Enter to continue.